NASCAR operations of Chip Ganassi Racing: Car No. 14 history

 In 2003, CGR Cup driver Casey Mears drove 14 races in the No. 19 Dodge for Braun Racing sponsored by CGR partner Target, with Braun forming a technical alliance with Ganassi.
 For 2004, the alliance continued, with Braun fielding the No. 32 TrimSpa Dodge for Ganassi development driver David Stremme.
 Late in the season, Stremme left Braun to drive the No. 14 NAVY Chevrolet for FitzBradshaw Racing – formed from Felix Sabates' former Busch Series team in 2000 – replacing Casey Atwood.
 In a similar technical alliance with Ganassi, the team switched to Dodge to field Stremme for the full 2005 season.
 Stremme had five top 5s and 10 top 10s en route to a 13th-place finish, then moved up to the No. 40 Cup ride with Ganassi for 2006.

-Car Nos.
-40 and 42 history
+Car No. 40 history

 As part of the alliance with FitzBradshaw Racing, in 2005 a new No. 40 car was fielded by Fitz as a Dodge team with Ganassi's veteran Cup driver Sterling Marlin as the primary driver.
 Cottman Transmission, Family Dollar and Jani-King served as primary sponsors.
 Marlin ran 18 races for the team with five Top 10s, then replaced Tim Fedewa in the team's No. 12 car at Gateway.
 Reed Sorenson moved over to the No. 40 at Atlanta when his No. 41 Ganassi car missed the race, finishing 19th.
 CGR development driver Scott Lagasse Jr. ran five races in the car, with a best finish of 22nd.
 Carlos Contreras, Paul Wolfe, and Erin Crocker also ran races in the 40 car.